|About Theresa Roemer|

 Read all about this inspiring woman with details from Theresa Roemer’s wiki.

-Theresa Roemer, age 56, was one of three siblings born on a ranch in Nebraska.
+Theresa Roemer was born on September 27, 1961 and is one of three siblings born on a ranch in Nebraska.
 A six-week premature baby, you could say that she was born a fighter.

 In her childhood, Roemer was struck with rheumatic fever four times.
 The illness resulted in the heart murmur she has today.
 Doctors believed that her sickly constitution wouldn’t allow her much physical activity.